 “You hardly ever know, unless it’s in an advanced state”, said Villa.

-Termites can be tough to spot, unless you happen to be around during a swarm, a part of the termite’s life cycle where they fly off and reproduce.
+Termites can be tough to spot, typically entering your home in areas like inside dark crawlspaces or the basement, unless you happen to be around during a swarm, a part of the termite’s life cycle where they fly off and reproduce.
 When this happens, you’ll either spot the swarm itself or find the clear wings termite swarms leave behind, typically near windows or on sills.

-Mud tunnels running along a homes foundation or on floor framing are another indicator that termites may have chosen your house for a meal.
+Mud tunnels running along a homes foundation, on floor framing or even in drywall are another indicator that termites may have chosen your house for a meal.
 Termites construct these tunnels to keep themselves moist during the journey from nests deep in the ground around your house to the wood floor or wall framing they’ll often feed on.

 If termites are found, a new breed of undetectable pesticides like Termidor Termite Defense is one way to deal with them.